ballerkobe808/invest/README - 9 TAXES.txt

 Schedule C - For self employed income

 Schedule E - Rental property Income

+K1 - Multimember LLCs will generate K1s for each partner (then each partner uses this on their personal returns)

 ### IRS Types of income
 ===========================